jamiepoli/JamvieCTF/content/posts/19DragonCTF2020.md

 {{< image src="/images/harmonychannel.png" alt="research" position="center" style="border-radius: 8px;" >}}

 First thing that came to mind was that the chat logs all have the same ``displayName: message`` format...
-So the thought was to split the POST request by ``:`` and have these different "users" deliver specific "messages" to construct the POST request there.
+So the thought was to split the POST request by the first occurence of ``:`` on each new line and have these different "users" deliver specific "messages" to construct the POST request there.
 You had the ability to invite multiple users to one channel, so this was probably the way to go.

 I know that this can be automated - but I did the process manually.
 So, we should have 5 "users": ``POST /csp-report?``, ``Host``, ``Content-Length``, ``Content-Type`` and ``{"csp-report"``.
 They will then each message the chat in order as so...